jackdempsey/omniauth-reddit/README.md

+A quick note: I stopped working on this before everything was all peachy and working perfectly.
+There's a lot of good code in place, but needs some loving, so "buyer" be ware :-)

 Reddit OAuth2 Strategy for OmniAuth 1.0.

 Supports the OAuth 2.0 server-side and client-side flows.
 Read the Reddit docs for more details: http://www.reddit.com/dev/api/oauth